 "Many times, will want to bolt away.
 If she tries, the male dog can have a severely injured penis," says Gabriella.
 We'll pause here so you can imagine it.
 "So, we keep her calmed down and wait the 10 to 15 minutes until he can pull out.
 One pair we watched had the female suddenly sprint with the hapless male behind her.
-We were honestly afraid [his penis] might be ripped out and, since then, we have taken to putting both on leashes so that never happens again."
+We were honestly afraid might be ripped out and, since then, we have taken to putting both on leashes so that never happens again."

 Representing one of the few times where BDSM increases sexual safety.